renaldyrizki/fp-growth/README.md

 # FP-Growth
-A PHP implementation of the Frequent Pattern Growth algorithm This is modified program from Ivan Rebrov (enzomc/php-fpgrowth).
+A PHP implementation of the Frequent Pattern Growth algorithm.
+This is modified program from Ivan Rebrov (enzomc/php-fpgrowth).

 ## Getting Started